Praksherrormakesclaver/Calculator-js/README.md

-Web Calculator
+⚙️ Simple Web Calculator

-A responsive and interactive calculator built using HTML, CSS, and JavaScript.
-This project performs basic arithmetic operations like addition, subtraction, multiplication, and division.
-It features a clean user interface and is ideal for learning DOM manipulation and event handling in JavaScript.
+A sleek and functional web-based calculator created using HTML, CSS, and Vanilla JavaScript.
+This project allows users to perform real-time calculations with a smooth and intuitive interface.
+Great for beginners to practice front-end skills and JavaScript logic building.

-💡 Features:
+✨ Highlights:
-User-friendly interface
+Clean and minimal UI

-Basic arithmetic functions
+Real-time input and calculation

-Responsive layout
+Lightweight, no libraries or frameworks

-Pure front-end (no frameworks)
+Fully responsive design

-🛠️ Technologies Used:
+🔧 Built With:
-HTML – Structure
+HTML5 for structure

-CSS – Styling and layout
+CSS3 for styling and layout

-JavaScript – Logic and interactivity
+JavaScript for dynamic functionality